Goobley/DexRT/README.md

 -----------

 DexRT is a modern, in-development, non-LTE predominantly solar radiative transfer code intended for studying the formation of atomic spectral lines in multidimensional atmospheres with complex structure, such as solar prominences.
-Currently 2D (with additional third invariant axis) models are supported.
+Currently 2D (with additional third invariant axis) and 3D models are supported.
 The calculation of the radiation field through the atmosphere is performed by a novel technique known as [Radiance Cascades](https://github.com/Raikiri/RadianceCascadesPaper), avoiding the ray effects that plague short characteristics solvers on problems that have complex mixed optically-thin and thick structure.

 Atomic data is provided in the [CRTAF](https://github.com/Goobley/CommonRTAtomicFormat) format, a nascent potential-standard for interoperation between non-LTE codes.